stillonearth/veilid_duplex/README.md

 When Alice or Bob fail to send a message they will try getting a new route from DHT.
 They will also update their DHT records when routes break.
 Sometimes a message will be delivered twice, so Alice and Bob keep a record of all hashed of messages they got.

+Veilid duplex manages veilid internals, such as allocating routes and recovering from route shutdowns for you.

 ## Current Issues

 Veilid crushing